martin-ger/esp_wifi_repeater/README.md

 - ap_ssid: MyAP, ap_password: none, ap_on: 1, ap_open: 1
 - network: 192.168.4.0/24

 This means it connects to the internet via AP ssid,password and offers an open AP with ap_ssid MyAP.
 This default can be changed in the file user_config.h.
 The default can be overwritten and persistenly saved to flash by using a console interface.
 This console is available either via the serial port at 115200 baud or via tcp port 7777 (e.g. "telnet 192.168.4.1 7777" from a connected STA).

+Use the following commands for an initial setup:
+- set ssid your_home_router's_SSID
+- set password your_home_router's_password
+- set ap_ssid ESP's_ssid
+- set ap_password ESP's_password
+- show (to check the parameters)
+- save
+- reset

+After reboot it will connect to your home router and itself is ready for stations to connect.

 The console understands the following commands: